Menu

 WORKING PEOPLE

-Posted on August 1, 2008 by Eldersong
+Posted on August 1, 2008 by ElderSong

 As summer comes to an end, Americans get ready to celebrate Labor Day, the first Monday in September.
 As you plan the last picnic of the season, it’s a good time to ponder the importance of work and jobs.
 Adults spend much of their life at work, and America’s working men and women merit a tribute.
 Your group of older adults knows the meaning of hard work and sacrifice.
 What kinds of jobs and careers have they held during their lifetime?
 What contributions to the American workforce did they make after World War II and beyond?
 Here are some reminiscing activities that will help you honor these special workers and their everyday jobs.